Return to Campus FAQs

 Student Religious exemption requests should be submitted to firstname.lastname@example.org or by calling 410-951-6305.

-Students who have not submitted a vaccine confirmation and have not been approved for an exemption are prohibited from coming to campus, unless otherwise directed by the health center or the Office of Community Standards and Student Conduct.
+Residence hall students who have not submitted a vaccine confirmation and have not been approved for an exemption are prohibited from residing in the residence halls, unless otherwise directed by the health center or the Office of Community Standards and Student Conduct.

-Further non-compliance may result in progressive discipline, up to and including suspension from the university.
+Continued non-compliance may result in progressive discipline, up to and including removal from the residence hall.

 A student who is sick must stay home and report the sickness to the CSU Community Health Center, where a designated individual will provide guidance on next steps.